 - Peer mentoring

 - Peer assisted study sessions

-Peer mentoring is only available for new undergraduate students.
+Peer mentoring is available for new first year undergraduate students and foundation year students.

 We recruit peer mentors between February and Early April each year.
 When we are recruiting, all our student job opportunities are advertised on the University of Bristol Careers Service jobs page and you can find full information about the role and how to apply there.

 We expect to be recruiting for peer mentors working with new students starting in 2021/22 intake from early February 2021.